Victorian Lives: Life-Writing in the Victorian Period

 How did the Victorians write about their own and others’ lives?
 What did they reveal of their private lives, as well as their public personas?
-This module aims to explore nineteenth-century life-writing (biography and autobiography) through a wide variety of texts, including literary Lives; working-class oral life histories; biography as a Victorian institution (The Dictionary of National Biography); and female auto/biography.
-We will look at themes such as memory, childhood, family relationships and religion in Victorian life writing.
-We will also look at issues such as the conflicts between public and private life; what was acceptable and what was censored in Victorian biographical writing; how class and gender influenced Victorian life-writing.
-The module will be assessed by one 3,000 word essay.
+This module aims to explore 19th century life-writing (biography and autobiography) through a wide variety of texts, including literary Lives; working-class oral life histories; biography as a Victorian institution (The Dictionary of National Biography) and female auto/biography.

 - 10 hours of seminars

 - 1 hour of tutorials